whatrocks/blag/pages/your-favorite-homepage-as-a-gif.md

 This is not going to be a *how I, for one, came to love our new AI overlords* post.
 But I will quickly share my takeaways.

 The most impressive thing about working with ChatGPT was that *I shipped this project*.
 Period.
-Something that had been rattling around in my skull for a couple years is now on [GitHub](https://github.com/whatrocks/waybackgif) and even [Replit](https://replit.com/@whatrocks/waybackgif) if you want to give it a try in your browser.
+Something that had been rattling around in my skull for a couple years is [now available for you to try out on GitHub](https://github.com/whatrocks/waybackgif) and even [Replit](https://replit.com/@whatrocks/waybackgif) if you want to give it a try in your browser.

 Did ChatGPT get it right the first time?
 No. But sometimes editing is easier, and it got me started in a direction.
 I still had to do some documentation digging and even some StackOverflowing, but that was fine, cause I was paired up with a robot buddy.
 In this sense, ChatGPT felt like [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging), except with a rubber duck who has some fairly decent ideas of its own.